balasekar/LearnJS/README.md

 # LearnJS
-This is created when learning JS
+This project is created while learning You don't know JS.
+All the important concepts are tried as an example are being saved in this project for future reference.